-Fuel Water Separator
+Fuel Water Separators

-If a fuel water separator is installed on your boat, the "spin on" filter cartridges should be renewed every season at a minimum.
+If fuel water separators are installed on your boat, the "spin on" filter cartridges should be renewed every season at a minimum.
 Fuel tanks that are not kept full accumulate water faster due to condensation.
-Therefore, the filter cartridge may need to be replaced more often depending upon usage and conditions or if the motor begins to run rough.
-When replacing the filter for the fuel water separator, coat the rubber seal with a film of grease or oil to help prevent sticking.
+Therefore, filter cartridges may need to be replaced more often depending upon usage and conditions or if motors begin to run rough.
+When replacing the filters for the fuel water separators, coat the rubber seal with a film of grease or oil to help prevent sticking.